yoeripasmans/real-time-web-project/readme.md

 - Volume control where users with rights can mute other connected clients.
 - See who's online.
 - See who added a new track to the current playlist.
+- Popup if player already playing to let the user know that there's sound going to play.

 ## Built With